kitsonk/pidgin/docs/_Widget.md

 * `event` - The synthetic event object.

-* `selector` - This optional property specifies the CSS selector that identifies a widget's sub node that the listener should be attached to.
-For example, if the widget container a child node that was a `<span>` tag, then the selector of `'span'` would select that node and the event would be emitted on that.
+* `selector` - This optional property specifies the CSS selector that identifies a sub-node of the current widget that is the target of the event.
+For example, if the widget contains a child node that was a `<span>` tag, then the selector of `'span'` would target the event on that node.
 If the property is omitted, the target will be the widget itself.

 ## Hiding and Showing